Testate succession in South African law: Rights of fiduciaries and fideicommissaries

 The fiduciary's rights are subject to the rights of creditors.
 Hence execution may be levied against the fiduciary's rights in pursuance of a judgment obtained against him.
 On the insolvency, the fiduciary's rights vest in his trustee (unless the will provides otherwise) and they may be sold subject, of course, to the rights of the fideicommissary.
-A fiduciary, again, may let the property for the period of his or her right, but not beyond the same.
+A fiduciary, again, may let the property for the period of their right, but not beyond the same.
 Consequently, the fiduciary may not grant a lease which is entitled to registration, such as a lease in longum tempus, with the exception of a lease for his own life.

 The fiduciary, if called upon, must give security for delivery of the property to the fideicommissary when the condition is fulfilled unless: